NeoGenezo/github.io/README.md

  - reliable checking for internet connection

- To customize it for your own use, you must edit most of the source files and add your owns backgrounds and blur them, for better or worse this requires essential web developing skills.
-Refer to each file's commends for help.
+ To customize it for your own use, you must edit most of the source files and add your own backgrounds and blur them, for better or worse this requires essential web developing skills.
+Refer to each file's commends for instructions.